 Debt

-At the end of the month or week any extra money put towards your goals for retirement, savings, ect… Let the extra money you have work for you, don’t let your money not gain interest.
+At the end of the month or week any extra money put towards your goals for retirement, savings, ect… Let the extra money you have work for you, do not let your money not gain interest.
 The point of the zero-based budget is to start each duration of your budget at zero.